mirvald-space/Vidzilla/README.md

 ## Stripe Integration

+This bot uses Stripe for handling payments.
+It supports both credit card payments and PayPal.

 To set up Stripe for production payments:

 1. Create a Stripe account at https://stripe.com if you haven't already.